How to Stop Translating in Your Head? 3 Ways For You to Break the Habit

 Whatever solution you choose, remember that practicing with your foreign language a lot is necessary.

 The first method you could try is image association.
 In the beginning of your language learning experience, you’ll probably find that you tend to associate new foreign words with the equivalent in your native tongue.

 This simple change in your learning technique will aid you greatly when you start using what you’ve learned out in the real world.

-2. Use sticky notes to your advantage
+2. Use sticky notes to your advantage.

-To help with this, a second method and a classic, is to stick sticky notes on everything around you!
+A second method and a classic, is to stick sticky notes on everything around you!
 Okay…maybe not everything per se.
 Just plant a sticky note on objects you want to learn the foreign name of.

 You can make your own or you can use the wonderful Vocabulary Stickers, which has the labels already made for you!

 If you’re learning Italian, you’ll want a sticky note with frigo or il frigorifero on your…you guessed it—fridge!
-Whenever you see that word out in the world, you’ll think of that object and know what it means….and that you’ll have to go grocery shopping soon.
+Whenever you see that word out in the world, you’ll think of that object and know what it means…and that you’ll have to go grocery shopping soon.

 You can take it even further after you’re confident with basic nouns and start adding things like adjectives, qualifiers, prepositional phrases or entire sentences, like “a soft couch,” “a very long table” or “I put the milk in the fridge.”